DPGAlliance/publicgoods-candidates/help-center/dpg-review-policy.md

   1. Accept the reservations noted by community and reach out to the DPG owner over email to seek clarification
   2. Reject the reservations noted by community and stick to the decision on validation a DPG status
   3. Convene a meeting with the stakeholder that has raised concerns to get more detailed explanation or additional information
 * Please note that the final decision for DPG status validation does rest with the DPG review team The process for community members to engage with DPG review team:

   ### The process for community members to engage with DPG review team:
-* Progress and status of review of an application is transparently visible on their public URL (app.digitalpublicgoods.net/a/[ID]) and via the applicant’s dashboard.
+* Status of review of an application is transparently visible on their public URL (app.digitalpublicgoods.net/a/[ID])
 * To engage in the public discourse on a submitted application, please interact with us by commenting the relevant PR on [this public GitHub repo](https://github.com/DPGAlliance/publicgoods-candidates/pulls).
 * The comment should answer “ Why does a certain DPG doesn’t meet the DPG standard criteria?”
 * Alternately, to raise disagreements with a review decision or any other issues related to reviews, please write to us at support@digitalpublicgoods.net